 Over the years, certain historically significant locations have come to stand for their era, the ideals of a people, or a specific way of life that is peculiar to a city or a nation.
 Such priceless locations appear unreplaceable.
 Many would find it unconventional, to put it mildly, to think of them as being sold as simply commodities.

-Nevertheless, as incredible as it may seem, some of the most revered landmarks on the planet have been put up for sale.
-Several of them have actually been sold, a few more than once.
+Even though it may sound unbelievable, some of the world’s most treasured sites have been placed up for sale.
+In fact, several of them have been sold, sometimes more than once.

 10 Carter’s Grove Plantation

 A plot of land close to Colonial Williamsburg, Virginia, with a view of the James River, is where Carter’s Grove Plantation is located.
 It is one of the most historic locations in the entire country.
 Before being bequeathed to the Colonial Williamsburg Foundation in the 1960s, it had been held privately for generations.

 The cost of upkeep for the plantation was high.
 In 2007, the organization shuttered it, and rich Virginian businessman Halsey Minor purchased Carter’s Grove.
 In 2011, Minor had a financial downturn and filed for bankruptcy, putting the property up for sale.
 In 2014, Chicago billionaire Samuel M. Mencoff paid $7.5 million for it.

 During Minor’s ownership, the Georgian home experienced disrepair.
 Water leaks caused plaster and brick to be destroyed, and “basic maintenance work [was] left undone.”
 Mencoff, a well-known preservationist, expressed his pride in taking over care of the site through a spokesman and his intention to preserve it, working with Colonial Williamsburg to do this.